Carla Melissa Cowling, Dip Couns, Dip CBT, BACP CoP accrd

 |Face to face counselling:||Yes|

-I have appointments on Monday, Tuesday and Wednesday afternoons.
-Evening appointments are also available.
+I have appointments Monday, Tuesday between 10am and 4.30pm.
+Wednesday afternoon 12pm - 5pm and some evening appointments are also available.

 Types of client